SEAT Ibiza review - Interior, design and technology

 - 2Engines, performance and driveThree-cylinder engines are smooth, punchy and characterful, and the chassis is sweet

-- 4Interior, design and technology - currently readingThe exterior's sharp lines carry over to the spacious interior with strong tech on offer to boot.
+- 4Interior, design and technology - currently readingThe Ibiza's sharp exterior lines carry over to the spacious interior with strong tech on offer to boot